No. 11 Creighton can't overcome slow start as Jays fall to Providence

 “It goes without saying, the start of the game was the difference in the game,” coach Greg McDermott said.

-The Friars (8-6, 4-4) scored on 11 of their first 15 possessions, taking advantage of a few defensive breakdowns inside and beating Creighton’s guys down the floor for a couple easy ones.
+The Friars (8-6, 4-4) scored on 11 of their first 15 possessions, taking advantage of a few defensive breakdowns inside and beating Creighton down the floor for a couple of easy ones.

 A dunk by A.J.
 Reeves in transition made it 13-2 at the 15:38 mark.
 CU called a timeout, but still gave up buckets on Providence’s next three trips down the floor.